It's an archive of sorts, although there are no dates and times. Kite flying is timeless, don't you agree?

-Popped out for a short kiting session before lunch, with the Dowel Delta.
-Better early in the day than later, with a thunderstorm forecast for the evening!
+I popped out for a short kiting session before lunch, with the Dowel Delta.
+It was better done early in the day than later, with a thunderstorm forecast for the evening!

 Some video was taken while flying on various lengths of line.
 More than once, while in rising air, the kite powered past vertical before gliding around and finding its way back downwind again.
-All while less than 50 feet off the ground!
+All this happened while it was less than 50 feet off the ground!

-'Not enough wind' as onlookers are prone to say—but a lot better than nothing!
+There was "Not enough wind" as onlookers are prone to say—but it was a lot better than nothing!

-We were down at Murray Bridge on a short holiday at a B&B (bed and breakfast) for a few days.
+We were down at Murray Bridge on a short holiday at a bed-and-breakfast (B&B) for a few days.
 The sun had touched the horizon some minutes ago and a light breeze was wafting across the property.
-Hey, why not get out for a brief night-fly while there's still a bit of light!
+Hey, I thought, why not get out for a brief night fly while there's still a bit of light!

 The Dowel Delta seemed an ideal choice.
-So in just half a minute or so it was ready, spreader tied on with the shoe-lace tie at each end.
-Usually I fly this Delta on 50 pound line but tonight the breeze seemed docile enough to go for the 20 pound line instead.
+So in just half a minute it was ready, spreader tied on with the shoelace tie at each end.
+Usually I fly this delta on 50 pound line but tonight the breeze seemed docile enough to go for the 20 pound line instead.
 It looks like a pretty big kite to fly on such thin line, but it's been proven OK on previous occasions in similar conditions.

-Well, in the low light and without the reading glasses on, forming the Lark's Head and slipping it over the towing-point knot of the kite's keel was not quite as straight-forward as usual.
-But still pretty easy, really.
-There goes the kite, up up and away.
+Well, in the low light and without the reading glasses on, forming the Lark's Head and slipping it over the towing-point knot of the kite's keel was not quite as straightforward as usual.
+But it was still pretty easy, really.
+There goes the kite, up, up, and away.
 No problem.

-Walking backwards and to the side for a few meters, the kite was soon up at a steep flying angle.
-Sitting nicely at around 10 or 15 meters (50 feet) up, in the cool and fitful dusk breeze.
-With each gentle gust in wind speed, the trailing edge would flutter audibly and the 20 pound line was quite taught.
+After I walked backward and to the side for a few meters, the kite soon went up to a steep flying angle.
+It sat nicely at around 10 or 15 meters (50 feet) up, in the cool and fitful dusk breeze.
+With each gentle gust in wind speed, the trailing edge would flutter audibly and the 20-pound line was quite taught.

 Why not let some more line out?
-Rapidly I pulled line off the winder and the kite responded by sinking tail-first as it drifted down-wind.
-OK, that's enough now ...
-Mmmm funny ... it's still drifting.
-Better pull some more line in.
-What - still drifting?
-Uhmmmm ... something's wrong - and now the kite is gliding down in circles!
-Almost as if ...
-Yep, it's not connected!
+Rapidly I pulled line off the winder and the kite responded by sinking tail first as it drifted downwind.
+OK, that's enough now ... mmmm funny ... it's still drifting.
+I'd better pull some more line in.
+What—it's still drifting?
+Uhmmmm ... something's wrong, and now the kite is gliding down in circles!
+Almost as if ... yep, it's not connected!